 Although there are countless apparel retailers across the world, both big and small, the biggest companies control the majority of the market.
-As of 2017, the three top selling apparel and footwear retailers were TJX Companies, Inditex, and H&M. In terms of casual apparel, The Gap, Inc. was the top selling retailer, with sales of about 16.2 billion U.S. dollars.
+As of 2017, the three top selling apparel and footwear retailers were TJX Companies, Inditex, and H&M. In terms of casual apparel, The Gap, Inc. was the top selling retailer, with sales of about 16.5 billion U.S. dollars.
 Luxury clothing, on the other hand, was led in sales by LVMH Moet Hennessy Louis Vuitton S.E., an enormous French luxury goods conglomerate.
 In terms of individual brands, some of the most valuable brands in the world include Nike, H&M, Zara, Adidas, and Hermes.